-I have worked at Bellevue University for 13 years.
-In my current role, I work with Admissions and Advising for on-campus traditional students, as well as Residence and Student Life.
+I have worked at Bellevue University since 2009.
+In my current role, I work with High School Recruiting, as well as Residence and Student Life.
 I love welcoming new students to campus and watching them grow and change before crossing the stage at graduation.
 I also teach Sociology part-time and enjoy connecting with students in the classroom and getting to learn more about their life experiences.